 A focus on understanding among faith traditions in America reflects our founder’s principle that religious diversity is essential to civil discourse within a democracy and that leaders in all walks of life are more effective through an appreciation for the religious views of others.

 |The Hartford Seminary Peacemaking Fellows program identifies young American Christian leaders working for peace in religiously diverse communities of the United States, building on its expertise in Islamic Studies and Christian-Muslim Relations and continuing the success of its breakthrough International Peacemaking Program.
 Photo courtesy of Hartford Seminary.

 America, both historically and in the present.
 Although we live in a country where many self-identify as having religious beliefs, studies show

-Religious Literacy and Interfaith Leadership institutions may request planning grants that range from $25,000 up to $100,000, or comprehensive grants for $200,000.
+Eligible institutions may request planning grants that range from $25,000 up to $100,000, or comprehensive grants up to $250,000 - $300,000.

-When & How to Apply (by invitation)
+When & How to Apply

 Submitted material related to the grant proposal will not be returned.